 Once you have selected a domain, you need to find a place to host your site.

-Once that is done, you can use an FTP client to upload your HTML pages to the server.
+Once you have hosting, you can use a free FTP client like FileZilla to upload your HTML pages to the server.

 If you have any questions, feel free to ask me.